gpapadog/DAPSm/README.md

 The optimal weight is defined as the minimum w for which the absolute standardized difference of means (ASDM) of all covariates is less than a cutoff.

 This includes a fast search of the optimal weight.
 The algorithm assumes a decreasing trend in ASDM for increasing w.
 It starts at 0.5 and checks balance of the covariates.
 If balance is acheived w is decreased to 0.25.
 If balance is not acheived, w is increased to 0.75.
-The algorithm continues this way, and w is moved by $1/2^(n + 1)$ at each step $n$.
+The algorithm continues this way, and w is moved by 1/2<sub>n + 1</sub> at each step n.

 The fast algorithm should only be used for large data sets for which an extensive search of the optimal w is not feasible.